arthishbanerjee/arthishbanerjee.github.io/_pages/about.md

     <p>Calcutta</p><br>
     <p>West Bengal, India</p>

-news: false # includes a list of news items
+news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

+Hi!
+I am Arthish.
+I am an MA in Economics, currently looking for PhD opportunities in Applied Microeconomics.
+Currently working as a research assistant at the Indian Institute of Management (IIM), Calcutta with Prof. Somdeep Chatterjee, I am keenly interested in exploring further opportunities to expand my exposure to research in this field.

 ## Education